BabylonJS/Documentation/content/guidedLearning/devStories/vaporwearConfigurator/art.md

 1. Users could choose to add four gemstone "studs" to the watch.
 1. If the users had added studs, they could choose from several colors of gemstones.
-1. If the users had added studs, they could chose from several different metals for the bezels.
+1. If the users had added studs, they could choose from several different metals for the bezels.

 From an art perspective, these options boiled down to two underlying